i2p/i2p.www/i2p2www/blog/2023/01/31/mac-easy-install-notarization.rst

 {% trans -%}
 New I2P participants can still download the Easy Installer for the macOS 1.9.0 software.
-It will receive updates no later than the next scheduled release in April.
+I hope to have a release ready near the end of April.
 Updates to the latest version will become available as soon as notarization is successful.
 {%- endtrans %}